JsonApiClient/json_api_client/README.md

 ## Connection options

-You can configure your connection using Faraday middleware:
+You can configure your connection using Faraday middleware.
+In general, you'll want to do this in a base model that all your resources inherit from:

 ```
-MyApi::Account.connection do |connection|
+MyApi::Base.connection do |connection|
   # set OAuth2 headers
-  connection.request :oauth2, 'MYTOKEN'
+  connection.use Faraday::Request::Oauth2, 'MYTOKEN'

   # log responses
-  connection.response :logger
+  connection.use Faraday::Response::Logger

   connection.use MyCustomMiddleware
+end

+module MyApi
+  class User < Base
+    # will use the customized connection
+  end
 end
 ```